 The Legal Resource Center is a law library specifically designed for the Paralegal program.
-The LRC provides students with a convenient and quiet study area that is close to classes and legal research sources.
+The LRC provides students with a convenient and quiet study area.
 The legal collection consists of regional, federal, and state laws, statutes, and cases which provide an excellent base of resources for paralegal students preparing for their profession.